Dried Pasilla Chiles Guide: Flavor Secrets, Cooking Tips & Global Uses

 Top 10 Cooking Tips for Using Dried Pasilla Chiles

-1. Toast them gently: Dry roast pasilla chiles in a pan over medium heat until fragrant.
-This brings out their smokiness without scorching them.
+1. Toast them gently: Dry roast in a pan over medium heat for 30 seconds per side until fragrant.
+Avoid scorching to preserve nuanced flavors.

 Chef roasting dried pasilla chiles in a pan